National Meditation Day 2018: How To Meditate When You Are Busy?

 5 Minutes meditation benefits

 - It relaxes you instantly.
-The deep breaths you take charge up your blood vessels with fresh, oxygenated blood that travel to your brain, making you feel more alert and agile.
+The deep breaths you take to charge up your blood vessels with fresh, oxygenated blood that travels to your brain, making you feel more alert and agile.

 - It serves as a quick de-stressor, especially during morning rush hours.

 - Once you make it a part of your routine, 5-minute meditation makes you resilient to stress.
 This helps you take life's ups and downs with a calm and composed mind.

 - This helps tremendously when you are under pressure of meeting deadlines in the office or are under emotional stress.

 - It makes you feel better.